YuzhuoMa97/SPAGxECCT/README.md

 ## UK Biobank data analysis results

 In the paper **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits (to be updated)**, we have applied SPAGxE<sub>CCT</sub> to analyze time-to-event traits in UB Biobank.
 For the SPAGxE<sub>CCT</sub> analyses, 281,149 White British individuals were included.
 For the SPAGxEmix<sub>CCT</sub> analyses, 338,044 individuals from all ancestries were included.
-As a universal analysis framework, we also evaluated the performance of SPAGxECCT in ordinal categorical, binary, and quantitative trait analysis.
+As a universal analysis framework, we also evaluated the performance of SPAGxE<sub>CCT</sub> in ordinal categorical, binary, and quantitative trait analysis.

 **Summary statistics of time-to-event traits in UK Biobank is available [here](https://zenodo.org/records/11571404).**

 ## Reference
-See **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits** (to be updated) for more details about SPAGxECCT.
+See **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits** (to be updated) for more details about SPAGxE<sub>CCT</sub>.